mysteriouspants/mysteriouspants.com/_posts/2016-01-09-surviving-an-election-year.md

 > Great minds discuss ideas; average minds discuss events; small minds discuss people. -- Eleanor Roosevelt

 It smarts, doesn't it?
 That feeling of "oh no, I've been small minded!"
-Just wait a moment, 314, for it will pass.
+I know that feeling well, 314, for I've been small-minded, too.
+Just wait a moment, it will pass.
 Now we can go about turning you into a great mind.
-Contrary to prevailing perception, you don't need to be very smart to possess a great mind.
+Contrary to prevailing perception, you don't even need to be smart to possess a great mind.

 Firstly, we'll explore small mindedness and how to identify it.
 As wonderful as our former First Lady's quote is, we'll skip average-mindedness, heading straight to the meat of the matter, which is how to have a great mind.

+Before we begin, however, do not despair if you find yourself of a small mind.
+Retraining how you think and communicate is one of the harder things to do.
+Just pick yourself back up and keep at it.
+After all, sands do not shift overnight, but they do shift.

 # Small minds discuss people

 Whether that's Barak Obama, George W. Bush, Hillary Clinton, Ted Cruz, or Donald Trump, above all, resist the urge to talk *about* people.
-Sure, Ted's face looks weird, Donald Trump's hair is strange, and Bernie Sander's is one electrocution away from a lead role in *Back to the Future*, but that's all secondary.
+Sure, Ted's face looks weird, Donald Trump's hair is strange, and Bernie Sander's is one electrocution away from a lead role in *Back to the Future*, but that's all irrelevant.

 You've seen this in spades if you have a Facebook account and any friends on it.
 People warning you to not vote for Trump, people pleading with you to vote for Sanders.
 After that post you have learned but one thing: the preferences of the person speaking.

 Perhaps most of all, resist the base urge to decry supporters of opposing candidates.
-To the honest Trump supporter, the statement "I can't believe how stupid someone must be to vote for Trump" can only elicit the response of "Well, I don't care two cents what you think, but now that you've called me a fool, I'll follow that campaign to the bitter end or to the White House."
+For example, to the honest Trump supporter, the statement "I can't believe how stupid someone must be to vote for Trump" can only elicit the response of "Well, I don't care two cents what you think, but now that you've called me a fool, I'll follow that campaign to the bitter end or to the White House."
+A similar reaction will be elicited from the honest Sanders supporter when called an America-hating communist.
+Neither are true.
 Name calling only cements people's thinking, which is probably the opposite of what you're trying to do.

 # Great minds discuss ideas